cran-simul/workshop-lorainne-2024/index.md

 **Abstract:**
 With the increasingly complex models used in machine learning and the large amount of data needed to train these models, machine learning based solutions can have a large environmental impact.
 Even if a few hundred experiments are sometimes needed to train a working model, the cost of the training phase represents only 10% to 20% of the total CO2 emissions of the related machine learning usage (the rest lying in the inference phase).
 Yet, as machine learning researchers the largest part of our energy consumption lays in the training phase.
 Comparing the energy consumption of system trained on different site can be a complex task and the relation between the system performance and its energy footprint can be uneasy to interpret.
 In this presentation we will study the energy consumption measurement under various configurations to assess the aspects that can potentially affect the measure of the energy consumption.

-### Francesco Tudisco
-*Exploiting Low-Rank Geometry in Deep Learning*

-**Abstract:** As models and datasets grow, modern AI faces significant challenges related to timing, costs, energy consumption, and accessibility.
-To address these, there has been a surge of interest in network compression and parameter-efficient fine-tuning (PEFT) techniques to reduce computational overhead while maintaining model performance.
-In terms of compression, the majority of the existing methods focus on post-training pruning to reduce inference costs.
-However, an important subset tackles the reduction of training overhead, with layer factorization emerging as a key approach both for training and fine-tuning.
-In fact, recent empirical and theoretical findings indicate that deep networks exhibit an implicit low-rank bias, suggesting the existence of highly effective low-rank subnetworks.
-In this talk, I will present our recent work on analyzing and leveraging this low-rank bias for efficient model compression and fine-tuning.
-By exploiting the Riemannian geometry of low-rank spaces, we propose a geometry-aware variant of stochastic gradient descent that trains small, factorized layers while dynamically adjusting their rank.
-We provide theoretical guarantees on convergence and approximation, alongside experimental results demonstrating competitive performance across various state-of-the-art network architectures both in terms of pre-training and fine-tuning.

-Based on:
-Geometry-aware training of factorized layers in tensor Tucker format Emanuele Zangrando, Steffen Schotthöfer, Jonas Kusch, Gianluca Ceruti, Francesco Tudisco Advances in Neural Information Processing Systems (NeurIPS), 2024

-Robust low-rank training via approximate orthonormal constraints Dayana Savostianova, Emanuele Zangrando, Gianluca Ceruti, Francesco Tudisco Advances in Neural Information Processing Systems (NeurIPS), 2023

-Low-rank lottery tickets: finding efficient low-rank neural networks via matrix differential equations Steffen Schotthöfer, Emanuele Zangrando, Jonas Kusch, Gianluca Ceruti, Francesco Tudisco Advances in Neural Information Processing Systems (NeurIPS), 2022

-### Yang Qi
-*The statistical limits of multi-spiked random tensor models*

-**Abstract:** Numerous problems in signal processing, machine learning, and data analysis are based on the low-rank tensor model, a.k.a. the multi-spiked tensor model, where we would like to recover the hidden low-rank structure from a noisy observed tensor data.
-Though several algorithms have been proposed for low-rank approximations, little is known about the corresponding performance analyses and statistical limits.
-In this talk, we will focus on the statistical performance of the local methods designed for low-rank approximations.
-More precisely, thanks to the nature of local optimization methods used to find the maximum likelihood estimator of the multi-spiked Gaussian tensor model, we propose to study the phase transition phenomenon for finding critical points of the corresponding optimization problem, i.e., those points defined by the KKT conditions.
-In particular, we obtain a threshold above which the detection of critical points is possible.
-Moreover, we characterize the limiting alignments between the maximum-likelihood estimators and the ground truth signals.
-With the help of these results, we achieve a new estimator by modifying the classical maximum likelihood estimator.

-### Yassine Zniyed
-*Network compression using tensor decompositions and pruning*

 ## Poster session